KeyserDSoze/Rystem.OpenAi/src/Rystem.OpenAi.Api/README.md

         .Request("A test text for embedding")
         .ExecuteAsync();

+### Create Embedding with custom dimensions
+Creates an embedding with custom dimensions vector representing the input text.
+Only supported in text-embedding-3 and later models.

+    var openAiApi = _openAiFactory.Create(name);
+    var results = await openAiApi.Embedding
+        .Request("A test text for embedding")
+        .WithDimensions(1536)
+        .ExecuteAsync();

 ### Distance for embedding
 For searching over many vectors quickly, we recommend using a vector database.
 You can find examples of working with vector databases and the OpenAI API in [our Cookbook](https://github.com/openai/openai-cookbook/tree/main/examples/vector_databases) on GitHub.
 Vector database options include: